 Applies the scientific investigation in solving marketing problems.
-Topics include problem/ opportunity formulation, determination of objectives, creation of research design, selection of data collection method, data analysis, interpretation of results, report production, and follow-up activities.
+Topics include problem/opportunity formulation, determination of objectives, creation of research design, selection of data collection method, data analysis, interpretation of results, report production, and follow-up activities.
 There is a focus on strategic implications of marketing research and real-life applications through case analysis.
-Junior standing required for enrollment.
+Junior standing.
 Prerequisites: STAT 201 and MRKT 200.

-MRKT 413 Marketing Capstone: Marketing Strategy
+MRKT 413 Marketing Capstone: Marketing Strategy (3)

 Methodology of planning and development strategy for marketing consumer products and services; launching a new product or service; interfacing with sales forecasting, test marketing, marketing research, segmentation, positioning, analysis of the competition, research and development and profit.
 Case studies used.
-Senior standing required for enrollment.
+Senior standing.
 Prerequisite: MRKT 200.